-The memoir’s protagonist, author, and narrator, Richard Wright is born into poverty in rural Mississippi, then shuttles between Jackson, Mississippi, Arkansas, and Memphis as a young man, and does all he can to educate himself… (read full character analysis)
+The memoir’s protagonist, author, and narrator, Richard Wright is born into poverty in rural Mississippi, then shuttles between Jackson, Mississippi, Arkansas, and Memphis as a young man, and does all he can to educate himself… read analysis of Richard Wright

 Wright’s mother works hard to support Richard and his brother from a young age, but after her husband leaves the family, she must take on additional work in the kitchens of white families.
-Wright’s mother… (read full character analysis)
+Wright’s mother… read analysis of Wright’s mother

-Though never named, Wright’s brother is Wright’s companion in childhood; he is then raised, partially, by Aunt Maggie in Detroit, when Wright’s mother becomes ill.
+Though never named, Wright’s brother is Wright’s companion in childhood; he is then raised, partially, by Aunt Maggie in Detroi when Wright’s mother becomes ill.
 Wright and his brother grow apart during their teenage… read analysis of Wright’s brother

 A stern religious practitioner, Wright’s grandmother lives in Jackson, Mississippi with Grandpa, and runs a household that includes Wright for a great many years.
-Granny tries desperately to get Wright to believe in God… (read full character analysis)
+Granny tries desperately to get Wright to believe in God… read analysis of Granny

 Granny’s youngest daughter, and Wright’s mother’s sister.
 Addie is also sternly religious, and runs the Christian school that Wright attends in Jackson.
 Addie attempts to discipline Wright early in the memoir for dropping… read analysis of Aunt Addie

-Another of Richard’s mother’s sister, Maggie early in the book lives in comfort in Arkansas with her husband Uncle Hoskins, a successful owner of a bar.
+Another of Richard’s mother’s sisters, Maggie early in the book lives in comfort in Arkansas with her husband Uncle Hoskins, a successful owner of a bar.
 This comfort is shattered when Hoskins is… read analysis of Aunt Maggie

 The husband of Maggie, who lives with her in Arkansas where he is a prosperous bar owner.
-For a while Richard, his mother, and his brother live with Maggie and Hoskins, and… (read full character analysis)
+For a while Richard, his mother, and his brother live with Maggie and Hoskins, and… read analysis of Uncle Hoskins

 Another stern disciplinarian, and Grandma and Grandpa’s oldest son, Uncle Tom lives on the outskirts of Jackson and later moves into Granny’s house.
-Tom attempts to discipline Wright and beat him with the switch… (read full character analysis)
+Tom attempts to discipline Wright and beat him with the switch… read analysis of Uncle Tom

-A kind and relatively uneducated girl, daughter of Mrs. Moss, Bess falls quickly in love with Wright, but when Wright suggests that they get to know one another before getting engaged, Bess… read analysis of Bess
+A kind and relatively uneducated girl, the daughter of Mrs. Moss.
+Bess falls quickly in love with Wright, but when Wright suggests that they get to know one another before getting engaged, Bess… read analysis of Bess

 An optometrist from Illinois who lives in Jackson, Crane gives Wright a job in his shop, and says Wright will get a chance to learn the trade.
-Though Crane himself is not racist, he does… (read full character analysis)
+Though Crane himself is not overtly racist, he… read analysis of Mr. Crane

-The elevator operator in Richard’s building in Memphis (where he works at the second optometry shop), Shorty is willing to participate in racial prejudice in order to gain small amounts of change from white elevator-riders… (read full character analysis)
+The elevator operator in Richard’s building in Memphis (where he works at the second optometry shop), Shorty is willing to participate in racial prejudice—acting as a caricature of a black man for white entertainment—in… read analysis of Shorty

-An African American man who works at another optometry shop across the street from Richard’s in Memphis, Harrison later agrees to box with Richard to entertain the white workers in that neighborhood.
-After the fight… (read full character analysis)
+An African-American man who works at another optometry shop across the street from Richard’s in Memphis, Harrison later agrees to box with Richard to entertain the white workers in that neighborhood.
+After the fight… read analysis of Harrison

-A kind woman who runs the orphanage in Memphis to which Richard is sent as a young child, Miss Simon takes a liking to Richard, who is so nervous he cannot perform the tasks… read analysis of Miss Simon
+A kind woman who runs the orphanage in Memphis to which Richard is sent as a young child, Miss Simon takes a liking to Richard, who is so nervous that he cannot perform the tasks… read analysis of Miss Simon

 A kind woman who lives in Memphis, on Beale Street, Mrs. Moss takes in Richard as a boarder, and wishes ardently that Wright would marry her daughter, Bess.